Easee One: An Easee EV Charger Review

 Thankfully, the Easee One is more than capable.

-With a charging power of 1.4 to 7kW, the charging speed is suitable for most drivers, providing efficient overnight EV charging for daily needs.
-At a full-powered charge, you will be getting about 28 to 30 miles of drive time per hour (roughly 50km per hour).
+With a fully dynamic charging power of 1.4 to 7.4kW, the charging speed is suitable for most drivers, providing efficient overnight EV charging for daily needs.
+At a full-powered charge, you can expect roughly 25 to 30 miles of range per hour, depending on your car.

 Connector Type